Skip to content Skip to footer

 Career paths

-• Earth observation, satellite data processing, and remote sensing
+• satellite data processing and remote sensing

-• Dual-use space and critical infrastructure systems
+• space medicine and biotechnology

 Further study opportunities